-As Dweck defined it, the growth mindset is one that believes that the talents and strengths you have can be developed continually throughout your lifetime.
-Learning happens as a result of practice, explicit effort, vicarious learning, and hard work.
-When Dweck proposed this mindset, it was in contrast with long-held notions that talents and traits, including intelligence, were innate and remained mostly fixed from birth.
+As Dweck defined it, the growth mindset believes that your talents and strengths can be developed continually throughout your lifetime.
+Learning happens through practice, explicit effort, vicarious learning, and hard work.
+Dweck proposed this mindset in contrast with long-held notions that talents and traits, including intelligence, were innate and remained mostly fixed from birth.

-A growth-oriented outlook helps you identify your personal strengths as well as identify room for growth and the ways you need to improve yourself in order to achieve your goals.
-After 30 years in the learning community, growth mindset has become firmly embraced by not only schools but also companies, organisations, life coaches, and those focused on personal fulfilment.
-Having a growth mindset empowers you to take control of your own life, realise your dreams, and improve yourself in ways that are personally meaningful to you.
+A growth-oriented outlook helps you identify your personal strengths and room for growth and the ways you need to improve yourself to achieve your goals.
+After 30 years in the learning community, schools, companies, organisations, life coaches, and those focused on personal fulfilment have firmly embraced the growth mindset.
+A growth mindset empowers you to take control of your own life, realise your dreams, and improve yourself in personally meaningful ways.

 The Difference Between Fixed and Growth Attitudes

 There are many ways to see the differences between these ways of looking at yourself and the world.
-To summarize, here are some examples of how the two mindsets approach life or consider problems.
+Here are some examples of how the two mindsets approach life or consider problems.

-• The growth mindset finds lessons and inspiration in the successes of other people, while the fixed mindset feels threatened by others’ success.
+- The growth mindset finds lessons and inspiration in other people’s successes, while the fixed mindset feels threatened by others’ success.

-• The growth mindset desires to learn while the fixed mindset just wants to look smart to others.
+- The growth mindset desires to learn, while the fixed mindset wants to look smart to others.

-• The growth mindset is able to see the bigger picture when seeking solutions to problems while the fixed mindset blames others, feels sorry for themselves, or only focuses on the negative in a situation.
+- The growth mindset can see the bigger picture when seeking solutions to problems.
+In contrast, the fixed mindset blames others, feels sorry for themselves, or only focuses on the negative in a situation.

-• The growth mindset persists in the face of setbacks while the fixed mindset gives up easily.
+- The growth mindset persists in facing setbacks while the fixed mindset gives up quickly.

-• The growth mindset takes responsibility for their own learning while the fixed mindset ignores opportunities and seeks out distractions.
+- The growth mindset takes responsibility for their learning while the fixed mindset ignores opportunities and seeks out distractions.

 The differences between these two ways of thinking are best seen in how you deal with setbacks, your level of effort to reach a goal, and your views on challenges.
-But your way of thinking about yourself and learning can influence everything from the goals you set to the people you spend time with to your overall happiness and success in life.
-Learning to adopt a more growth-oriented way of thinking can help you embrace the power of learning and achieve your dreams in life.
+But your way of thinking about yourself and learning can influence everything from the goals you set to the people you spend time with to your overall happiness and success.
+Adopting a more growth-oriented way of thinking can help you embrace the power of learning and achieve your dreams in life.